 Domestic Infill: The initial charge calculated is expressed as a unit charge in "pence per kWh" based on the charges applicable at the time.
 Therefore, the actual charge for an individual Supply Point is the current AQ for that Supply Point multiplied by the unit charge.
 Each year Ofgem will issue an average "% Change" based on how the GDNs' charges have changed on average.
 The IGT must then multiply the % Change by the current base unit charge to calculate its new charge for the coming year.
-(For example if the initial charge was 6.25 pence per kWh and the AQ is 800 kWh then the annual charge will be £50.
-If Ofgem then issues an average price rise of 2% the new charge will be 6.375 pence per kWh, which if the AQ does not change, means an annual charge of £51.)
+For example, if the initial charge was 6.25 pence per kWh and the AQ is 800 kWh then the annual charge will be £50.
+If Ofgem then issues an average price rise of 2% the new charge will be 6.375 pence per kWh, which if the AQ does not change, means an annual charge of £51.
 As this is a unit charge the total charge will vary with the AQ of the Supply Point, if the AQ is varied because a review was carried out using meter reads the total charge WILL change if this actual AQ is different from the initial AQ used.
 This charge is also subject to a Floor and Ceiling as outlined below.

-In addition to this unit charge based on the GDNs' equivalent charges, ESP has the option, in prescribed circumstances, of adding a Supplemental unit charge of up to 0.3412 pence per kWh for up to 20 years (from the date of the first connection) for Domestic Supply Points only.
+In addition to this unit charge based on the GDNs' equivalent charges, ESP has the option, in prescribed circumstances, of adding a Supplemental unit charge of up to 0.3412 pence per kWh (adjusted yearly for inflation from 2004) for up to 20 years from the date of the first connection, for Domestic Supply Points only.
 (This cannot apply to commercial Supply Points even if they use less than 73,200 kWh annually.)
-This Supplemental charge is increased every year from the entry date in line with inflation.